-The Departmental Financial Budget Analyst, To Be Filled, provides professional support in the areas of financial/budget analysis, fiscal management, contracts and grants, and administrative matters.
-Serves as the primary advisor to the FAO regarding all funding sources; performs complex budget analysis; makes recommendations for expenditures; designs and creates meaningful financial reports; provides comprehensive budget information to facilitate financial strategic short- and long-range planning of resources.
-Assists PI in the preparation and submission of Contract and Grant proposals.
-Responsible for pre- and post-award management.
-Monitors the grant budgets in direct consultation with the PI and FAO.
-Ensures that planned activities are within budget and expenditures are appropriate.
-Rresponsible for monthly, quarterly and annual reports of financial and programmatic activity, data collection and analysis, tracking encumbered expenses and reviewing posted expenses for accuracy.
-Serves as the primary liaison between UCR central offices including the Dean's Office, Office of Research, Accounting, Purchasing, and the various funding agencies.
-Serves as the Chief Staff in the absence of the FAO.
-Her office is in INTS 3111 and she can be reached at (951) 827-1030 and brandy.quarles@ucr.edu
+The Departmental Financial Budget Analyst, Damian Lee Gomez, provides professional support in the areas of financial/budget analysis, fiscal management, contracts and grants, and administrative matters.
+He serves as the primary advisor to the FAO regarding all funding sources; performs complex budget analysis; makes recommendations for expenditures; designs and creates meaningful financial reports; provides comprehensive budget information to facilitate financial strategic short- and long-range planning of resources.
+He assists the PI in the preparation and submission of Contract and Grant proposals.
+Damian is responsible for pre- and post-award management.
+He monitors the grant budgets in direct consultation with the PI and FAO.
+He ensures that planned activities are within budget and expenditures are appropriate.
+He is responsible for monthly, quarterly and annual reports of financial and programmatic activity, data collection and analysis, tracking encumbered expenses and reviewing posted expenses for accuracy.
+Damian also serves as the primary liaison between UCR central offices including the Dean's Office, Office of Research, Accounting, Purchasing, and the various funding agencies.
+His office is in INTS 3111 and he can be reached at (951) 827-1030 and damian.leegomez@ucr.edu

-The Program & Academic Recruitment Assistant, Victoria Cross administers the recruitment process for ladder-faculty and non-senate faculty, including Lecturers, Visiting appointees, Associate Ins, Researchers, and other nonsenate titles.
-Has thorough knowledge of recruitment procedures as contained in the Affirmative Action Guidelines and related policies.
-Works closely with search committee chairs, affirmative action monitors, departmental Chairs, and the FAO, in the process of faculty hiring, from creation of the recruitment plan through the completion of the appointment file.
-Prepares documents and ensures compliance with the Hiring Toolkit, Affirmative Action Guidelines, the APM, Memorandum of Understanding (MOU), and other related policies.
-Provides support to departments for a variety of personnel actions for Non-Senate appointees, including document preparation for assessments, Excellence Reviews, Merit Reviews, and Instructional Workload course Equivalency (IWC) requests.
-As Program Assistant, prepares course proposals, program changes, distributes keys, distributes payroll checks, and coordinates departmental webpage submissions, if necessary, with Kelvin Mac.Any questions regarding class or office resources should begin here.
-Her office is in INTS 3111 and can be reached at 951-827-1583 and Victoria.cross@ucr.edu.
+The Program & Academic Recruitment Assistant, Kristine Specht, administers the recruitment process for ladder-faculty and non-senate faculty, including Lecturers, Visiting Appointees, Associate Ins, Researchers, and other non-senate titles.
+Kristine has thorough knowledge of recruitment procedures as contained in the Affirmative Action Guidelines and related policies.
+Kristine works closely with search committee chairs, affirmative action monitors, departmental Chairs, and the FAO, in the process of faculty hiring, from creation of the recruitment plan through the completion of the appointment file.
+Kristine prepares documents and ensures compliance with the Hiring Toolkit, Affirmative Action Guidelines, the APM, Memorandum of Understanding (MOU), and other related policies.
+She also provides support to departments for a variety of personnel actions for Non-Senate appointees, including document preparation for assessments, Excellence Reviews, Merit Reviews, and Instructional Workload course Equivalency (IWC) requests.
+As Program Assistant, prepares course proposals, program changes, distributes keys, distributes payroll checks, and coordinates departmental webpage submissions, if necessary, with Kelvin Mac.
+Any questions regarding class or office resources should begin here.
+Her office is in INTS 3111 and she can be reached at 951-827-3111 and kristine.specht@ucr.edu.

 The Accounting Assistant, Diana Marroquin, provides accounting and administrative related services.
-Responsible for all accounts payables and receivables, purchasing, travel, academic, and staff payroll functions.
-Processes all travel reimbursements, check requests, and purchase orders.
-Maintains financial records, researches open items to identify problems in payment/order receipt, return credit, and resolves misapplied credit discrepancies as needed.
-Serves as back-up to the Graduate Student Affairs Advisor and the Units' graduate programs.
-Her office is in INTS 3111 and can be reached at (951) 827-6361 and Diana.marroquin@ucr.edu.
+She is responsible for all accounts payables and receivables, purchasing, travel, academic, and staff payroll functions.
+She processes all travel reimbursements, check requests, and purchase orders.
+She maintains financial records, researches open items to identify problems in payment/order receipt, return credit, and resolves misapplied credit discrepancies as needed.
+Diana serves as back-up to the Graduate Student Affairs Advisor and to the Unit's graduate programs.
+Her office is in INTS 3111 and she can be reached at (951) 827-6361 and Diana.marroquin@ucr.edu.

-The Administrative and Event Assistant, Ryan Mariano, Serves as the Event Coordinator; plans and executes events such as lectures, colloquia, conferences, luncheons, receptions, and meetings.
-Arranges room scheduling, room set-up, media resources, catering, parking, and other event needs.
-Prepares general communication materials such as flyers, press releases, newsletters, and other promotional documents.
-Responsible for storehouse purchasing, printing & reprographics, media resources, fleet services, equipment inventory, copier coordination, and serves as the Unit's Safety Coordinator.
-Assists in office coverage, answering phones, distributing mail, and maintaining bulletin boards.
+The Administrative and Event Assistant, Ryan Mariano, serves as the Event Coordinator; plans and executes events such as lectures, colloquia, conferences, luncheons, receptions, and meetings.
+Ryan arranges room scheduling, room set-up, media resources, catering, parking, and other event needs.
+He prepares general communication materials such as flyers, press releases, newsletters, and other promotional documents.
+He is responsible for storehouse purchasing, printing & reprographics, media resources, fleet services, equipment inventory, copier coordination, and serves as the Unit's Safety Coordinator.
+Ryan assists in office coverage, answering phones, distributing mail, and maintaining bulletin boards.
 His office is in INTS 3111 and can be reached at (951) 827-6427 and ryan.mariano@ucr.edu.